- Define family engagement.

 - Utilize reflective supervision to support staff as they build and sustain relationships with families.

 Engaging the families your program serves is at the heart of the work you and your staff do every day.
-Engaging families is a goal of every program manager.
-When families are engaged in all aspects of your program, they feel more confident in your program and staff, and their children learn and perform better.
+Engaging all families is a goal of every program manager.
+When families are engaged in all aspects of your program, they feel more confident in trusting your program and staff, and their children learn better.

 Family Engagement: What Is It?